firebase/extensions/firestore-bigquery-export/README.md

 * Deployment location: *Where should the extension be deployed?
 You usually want a location close to your database.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations#selecting_regions_for_firestore_and_storage).*

-* Collection path: *What is the path of collection that you would like to export?*
+* Collection path: *What is the path of the the collection that you would like to export?*

 * Dataset ID: *What ID would you like to use for your BigQuery dataset?
 This extension will create the dataset, if it doesn't already exist.*